 Sacral Ulcers in Nursing Homes

 Sacral ulcers in nursing homes are preventable.
-If you or a loved one have suffered a sacral ulcer due to nursing home neglect, you can receive compensation for your medical bills, pain and suffering, and more.
-Learn how to recognize sacral ulcers and what they can tell you about the care a nursing home resident is receiving.
+If you or a loved one have suffered a sacral ulcer due to nursing home neglect, you may be eligible to receive compensation for your medical bills, pain and suffering and more.
+Learn more about your rights and possible options by contacting a nursing home abuse lawyer.

 What Are Sacral Ulcers?